 Cultivation, to keep down weeds, is mechanical, not chemical.
 This is labor intensive, but it reduces chemical input into the final wines.
 We mow alternate rows during the growing season to maintain the beneficial insect population.
 As the grapes start to ripen we allow the weeds and grasses to grow, reducing nutrients and water to the grape plants which helps to shut down the vines.
 We don’t use chemicals to shut down the vines.

-We also use our herd of sheep to keep the vineyard weeds under control (somewhat under control anyway) and remove the lower vegetation on the vines.
+We also use our herd of sheep to keep the vineyard weeds (somewhat) under control and remove the lower vegetation on the vines.
 This opens up the vineyard to winds, allowing better drying of the vines and less chemical use.
 Sheep also digest seeds and help to reduce the weed burden in the long term.
-Sheep manure is also our main source of fertilizer for long term vineyard health..
+Sheep manure is also our main source of fertilizer for long term vineyard health.

 The worst problems are birds and mildews.
-Birds we control with propane cannons, bird scare calls, plastic owls and scare eyes, reflective tape, netting, noisy equipment and other noise makers.
-Our neighbors are very tolerant of the noise.
+We use propane cannons, bird scare calls, plastic owls and scare eyes, reflective tape, netting, noisy equipment and other noise makers to help control the bird population.
 Bird watchers are welcome – we have lots of birds in the vineyard even with the controls.
 One of the few things we cannot ignore, Downy and Powdery Mildew, are controlled with chemicals.
 Some of the control chemicals are organic, some of them are best practices for sustainability.
-For example, for downey mildew we could use 3 kg of copper per hectare, or 300 grams of Sovran.
-The copper, can be considered organic, but it is left behind in the soil forever.
+For example, we could use 3 kg of copper per hectare, or 300 grams of Sovran to combat Downey Mildew.
+The copper can be considered organic, but it is left behind in the soil forever.
 Sovran, on the other hand, has low toxicity and is readily degraded by microbial activity, so we choose to use this commercial product as it is the better sustainable choice.

-Water use – we don’t irrigate – this keeps our wine quality up and reduces our water use.
+We don’t irrigate, which keeps our wine quality up and reduces our water use.